keberwein/lastFM_srape/README.md

 # lastFM_srape
-A script to scape artist images form the Last.FM API
+A script to scape artist images form the Last.FM API.